 “I asked you 10 times already!”
 Leo’s parents were at their wits’ end.
 It’s not that Leo wasn’t capable of doing what he was asked.
 But nothing ever seemed to get done.

 Do your homework, make your bed, put away your toys – these were just a few of countless instructions that Leo’s parents felt they had to repeat over and over again.
-It left them feeling like tired and frustrated all the time, and left Leo feeling constantly nagged and defeated.
+It left them feeling tired and frustrated all the time and left Leo feeling constantly nagged and defeated.